 Hunter (2018) empirically demonstrates what he calls “indigenous timelines”, alternative histories that intersect but are not captured by dominant mainstream narratives of places.
 His work highlights how black logics and black methods unmoor accepted histories lathered in white supremacy and colonial logic.
 Like Brand (2018), I am also interested in how these alternative histories and perspectives can be leveraged to question and undo dominant narratives of development – narratives that too are soaked in tainted logics that breed consequential futures for local residents.
 Instead, how can we create space to support alternative narratives which might inform more just urban futures?
 In re-calibrating our understanding of our histories, might we re-imagine our futures differently?

-A last larger hope is that the map I’ve created serve as a starting point for other similar projects or used to further scholarly, activist, and educational endeavors.
+A last larger hope is that this series of maps that I have created serve as a starting point for other similar projects or used to further scholarly, activist, and educational endeavors.
 After all, the data herein belongs to all of us.
 To this end, data for all of NYC has been included; the data can be independently manipulated based on preferences; the data and map files are publicly available; and suggestions for data to include are welcome here.